sebinsua/dotcom/posts/inverse-number-spiral.md

 const F25 = f(25); // [1, 5]
 ```

+## Conclusion

 By identifying patterns in the number spiral and leveraging mathematical relationships, we were able to transform a seemingly complex problem into a solvable one.
-In the process, we developed an efficient algorithm that significantly reduces the time complexity compared to a brute-force approach.
+In the process, we developed an efficient algorithm that significantly reduced the time complexity compared to a brute-force approach.

 Because we are able to calculate the coordinates for a given number $N$ using only constant-time mathematical operations, the time complexity of the solution is $O(1)$.
 When we execute `f(N)` for each test case $t$ in the input, the overall time complexity becomes $O(t)$, a substantial improvement over the brute-force approach which would have a time complexity of $O(t \cdot N)$.

-Although further optimizations, such as memoizing the results of f(N) for each $N$ in the input to minimize duplicate calculations, could still be made, the current solution is both efficient and elegantly simple.
+Although further optimizations, such as memoizing `f(N)` to minimize duplicate calculations, could still be made, the current solution is both efficient and elegant.

 Now that you've seen our approach to solving this problem, we encourage you to try your hand at the original [“Number Spiral”](https://cses.fi/problemset/task/1071) problem.
-If you're looking for more challenges, the entire [CSES Problem Set](https://cses.fi/problemset/) is an excellent resource to explore, offering a wide range of problems to help hone your coding and problem-solving skills
+Finally, if you're looking for more challenges, the entire [CSES Problem Set](https://cses.fi/problemset/) is an excellent resource to explore, offering a wide range of problems to hone your coding and problem-solving skills.